doridoricomgong/Korlex-Embedding-model/README.md

 1. **Installation**: Ensure that Python 3.8 is installed on your system.
 Clone this repository and install the requirements using `pip install -r requirements.txt`.

-2. **Data Preparation**: The `data/` directory contains the ws353_korean, new_word_analogy_korean and other datas.
+2. **Data Preparation**: The `data/` directory doesn't contain the ws353_korean, new_word_analogy_korean and other datas(Send me a email to fgfgfghjhjhj@naver.com ).
 Make sure to download and place them in the appropriate folders as indicated.

 # Models training
 Train your own graph embedding model with: